microsoft/PubSec-Info-Assistant/docs/deployment/configure_local_dev_environment.md

 - Type Rebuild and select "Dev Containers: Rebuild Container"

 ---
-This step is complete, please continue on to the next step [Configuring your Development Environment for PS Info Assistant](./deployment.md) section and complete the next step.
+This step is complete, please continue on to the next step [Configuring your Development Environment for Information Assistant](./deployment.md) section and complete the next step.